 The Self-Directed RRSP for Real Estate

 There’s something called a Self-Directed RRSP.
-They’ve been around for a while… and in the past several years lots of people have realized that their IRAs aren’t earning them a darn thing (sometimes even losing money).
-So, those people (maybe this is you) have started to look for other ways to earn better returns with that same IRA.
+They’ve been around for a while… and in the past several years lots of people have realized that their RRSP’s aren’t earning them a darn thing (sometimes even losing money).
+So, those people (maybe this is you) have started to look for other ways to earn better returns with that same RRSP.

-A self-directed IRA is simple.
-It’s a retirement account that has the same tax benefits as a normal IRA… but, you have more flexibility in deciding what you want your IRA to be invested in.
+A self-directed RRSP is simple.
+It’s a retirement account that has the same tax benefits as a normal RRSP… but, you have more flexibility in deciding what you want your RRSP to be invested in.

 You can invest in…